Poona Community Enhancement & Infrastructure Planning

 • Native Title (Claim #2) extends to the waters which will likely require negotiation before dredging.

-The latest Recreational Boating Facilities Demand Forecasting Study 2022 was released in May 2023 with Poona relegated to a 'Priority 3' and focussed on the existing Owen Cox st ramp but equally put greater emphasis on usage of the Tuan boat ramp.
-Whilst it is only a distance by road of 16 klms, more importantly it exposes drivers to the dangers of the Cooloola Coast Rd in the travels.
+The latest Recreational Boating Facilities Demand Forecasting Study 2022 was released in May 2023 with Poona relegated to a 'Priority 3' and focussed on the existing Owen Cox St ramp but equally put greater emphasis on usage of the Tuan boat ramp.
+Whilst the Tuan ramp is only a distance by road of 16 klms, of greater concern is that it exposes drivers to the dangers of the Cooloola Coast Rd (logging trucks etc).
 The Fraser Coast section of the report can be viewed/downloaded

 Return to Timeline Beginning Return to previous section Return to Top